 • Tuscan Soul by Salvatore Ferragamo toiletries in each bedroom

 • Sat TV with Sky and DVD, one in the TV room and one in the Tower suite

 Staff | Service included

-• Continental Breakfast served every day from 8:30-10:30 Monday to Sunday including coffee, tea, milk, fruit juices, bread for toast, yoghurts, eggs, jam
+• Continental Breakfast served every day from 8:30-10:30 Monday to Sunday including coffee, tea, milk, fruit juices, bread for toast, yogurts, eggs, jam.
+Ingredients included

 • Organic Extra-virgin Olive Oil from the estate’s own production (Tank of 1 lt) and a selection of estate’s wines

 • Housekeeper service every day including Sunday till 1:00pm.

 • Mid-week changing of bath towels, bed linens and daily change of pool towels